Gorilla-Bear/Odyssey/README.md

 Odessey is a 2D platforming game that I embarked on with my friend for the Orbital project.
 Odyssey attempts to combines ideas from platformers(such as mario) and visual novels (such as Ace Attornery) to bring you a game that has the best of both worlds.

 This was the first software development project/game that we tackled since starting university, so the quality of the game may not be the best.
-But we still tried our best to make it as fun as possible:D
+But we still tried our best to make it as fun as possible :D

 If you would like to try this game out, just follow the steps listed below.